Leaving ADDIE for SAM

 Work Backwards

 Begin design with the last instructional experience you would want to have.
-What do you want learners doing before you declare them competent to work on their own?
+What do you want learners to do before you declare them competent to work on their own?
 The answer, of course, is doing something that’s as similar as possible to the required performance under the range of conditions the learner will actually encounter.
 This activity, better than an abstract discussion of what the learning goals should be, will define those goals in functional specificity.
 There should be little interpretive variance going forward and therefore no problematic surprises to anyone.

 Ask Why Shouldn’t We Do This?